 - The NCDA Research Grant Recipients Report includes the name of the researcher who received the award in the past, the title and description and where possible, a link to the research itself.
-Typical awards average $300-500.
 This report reveals important data on how NCDA has invested in career research and may help the board consider where and how to invest to further NCDA's mission.
-The Research Committee collaborates with the Awards Committee in selecting the grant winners.

 - Liability Insurance may be available to NCDA members, with specific qualifications, through the ACA Insurance HPSO.
 Call 800-347-6647 for more information.

 - Networking Opportunities are endless with thousands of career development professionals who are members of state divisions and NCDA.
 Members can access a Directory under Members Only (after logging in).
-Members may also use the Questions and Comments form (under Members Only Resources) to discuss career-related issues of interest.
+Members may also use the Questions and Comments form under Members Only Resources "Ask a Member" to discuss career-related issues of interest.

-- Sample Forms is an online repository of documents for members to review and reference when developing professional forms for use in all career development settings.
+- Sample Forms is an online repository of documents for reference and use when developing professional forms.

 - Bibliography of Military Career Transition Research, 2000-present.
-The Veterans Committee (Research Sub-Committee) created this pdf.
-The Table of Contents includes a wide variety of demographics: female, LGB, ex-offenders, and more.
-Theory Applications, employment, and students are some of the topics covered.
-It is available to members upon Login, under Members Only Resources.
+Created by the Veterans Committee, this PDF includes a wide variety of demographics/topics: female, LGB, ex-offenders, theory applications, employment, etc. It is available to members upon Login, under Members Only Resources.

 - Resources for Partnering With International Students.
-Developed by the NCDA International Student Taskforce, this pdf includes resources for career counseling and career services professionals to support career development of International students, specifically focused on students within the college/university setting.
-Resources explore multicultural counseling competencies, programming and career services development, assessment implications, and employment search.
-Also included is a list of self-guided websites and books to provide directly to the International student.
+This pdf includes resources to support career development of International students, within the college/university setting.
 It is available to members upon Login, under Members Only Resources.